Click here to view application information

-Putnam Scholars will participate in a 1-day retreat with their mentors immediately before Meeting 1.
+Putnam Scholars will participate in a 1-day retreat with their mentors immediately before meetings 1, 2 and 3.
 The retreat will introduce scholars starting the fellowship to the research and teaching cultures of ACH and will foster a sense of community among scholars and ACH research mentors.
 During the retreat, scholars and ACH research mentors will discuss and refine research ideas in participants’ areas of interest, methodology, analytic approaches, funding mechanisms and opportunities, and practical strategies for implementing research ideas during program participation.

-After the retreat, Putnam Scholars and their mentors will meet individually once per month by phone or video to discuss project progress, to troubleshoot problems, and to plan for upcoming opportunities, such as presentations, manuscripts, and grant applications.
+After the retreat, Putnam Scholars and their mentors are expected to meet individually once per month by phone or video to discuss project progress, to troubleshoot problems, and to plan for upcoming opportunities, such as presentations, manuscripts, and grant applications.
 Scholars will be encouraged to present preliminary findings from their working projects at Meeting 2 and final results at Meeting 3.
 ACH will support travel, accommodation, and registration to the three required research meetings.